 A kidney stone forms when minerals like calcium, uric acid in the urinary tract, while small stones often pass naturally, a 7mm stone in the kidney or ureter is more complicated.

+7mm stone in the kidney: Stones of this size lodged inside the kidney may cause discomfort and obstruction.
 7mm stone in the lower ureter: These are more painful and often block urine flow, leading to severe symptoms.

-Symptoms of a 7mm Kidney Stone
+Signs & Symptoms of 7mm Kidney Stones?

 Best Treatment Options for a 7mm Kidney Stone